cadithealth/templatealchemy/README.rst

-TemplateAlchemy aims to be to the fragmented world of templates what SQLAlchemy is to the world of databases: a generic abstraction for systems that need templated data to not care about what language or implementation is used to render that data.
+TemplateAlchemy aims to be to the fragmented world of templates what SQLAlchemy is to the world of databases: a generic abstraction for systems that need templated data, but don't care about what language or implementation is used to render that data.

 In essence, the primary purpose of this package is to allow other packages that need templated data (such as the email generation